What are the Relevant Activities Under Economic Substance Regulations in the UAE?

 8. Intellectual Property Business

-Any UAE business that holds, exploits, or receives gross income from its intellectual property assets is regarded as an intellectual property business under the ESR.
+Any UAE business that holds, exploits, or receives gross income from its intellectual property assets is regarded as an intellectual property business under the ESR and is considered as relevant business activity.
 The intellectual property assets are in the form of patents, copyrights, trademarks, and brands from which the company earns separately identifiable income.
 The income can be earned in the form of royalty, license fees, franchise fees, capital gains, and any income from the sale of the intellectual property asset.